Although Bitcoin is the most talked about cryptocurrency, it’s definitely not the only one and sometimes not even the best choice.

 4 Reasons to invest in Litecoin

 Mining it is still profitable

 Here’s the deal: Cryptocurrency mining is still huge, even in 2019 when proof-of-stake is quickly growing to become the default method for obtaining crypto.

 Mining has, for many people, advantages over staking since you can mine without having any cryptocurrency at all and not be at a disadvantage.

-The fact that mining is still profitable and an activity many partake of is important.
+The fact that it is still profitable to mine Litecoin and is an activity many take part in is important.
 This is because the number of miners can be directly tied both to its value and its future prospects.

 It might sound counterintuitive, but part of the reason Bitcoin is so expensive is that there are still people mining it.
 If any mineable crypto lost its miners, its value would take a nosedive.

 Mining might not be responsible for Bitcoin’s absurdly high value (a lower market cap and being the poster child for cryptocurrencies is) but it’s one of the things keeping it, and all mineable cryptocurrencies, healthy.

 We have already mentioned the faster transaction speeds.
 However, with these speeds (1/4th of the Bitcoin transaction time) also come lower fees, thanks to the lower amount of work required to authenticate a block.

 This translates into Litecoin transactions costing as little as 10% of Bitcoin transactions cost.
 For an investor, this means several things.